Cacti/documentation/Boost.md

 ```

 Then, save the file, and restart MySQL.
 Once this is done, you are ready to
-“enable” Boost as described above.
+"enable" Boost as described above.

 ## Flushing the Boost Cache